 For LED strip lights, specify W/m, total length and total wattage.

-This information, when entered into the Assessor Portal Online Form, will generate a nominal lighting power rating for each luminaire.
-Inputs shall be in accordance with Section 3.1.2 Standards for Acceptable Data.
+This information, when entered into the Assessor Portal, will generate a nominal lighting power rating for each luminaire.
+Inputs shall be in accordance with Section 3.1.2 Standards for .

-Failing this, a default ‘worst case’ (as per the requirements of Section 5.4.4 Default lamp values) must be noted in the assessment with reasons why the default value was included.
+Failing this, a default ‘worst case’ (as per the requirements of Section 5.4.6 Default lamp values) must be noted in the assessment with reasons why the default value was included.